Sir Ian Taylor: Costly Covid mistakes could have been prevented

 Friday March 13, 2020 will always go down as our Black Friday.

-I and eight colleagues were at the TPC Players Championship in Sawgrass, Florida – our first major sports event in what was shaping up to be our most successful year since starting our business 30 years earlier.
+Eight colleagues and I were at the TPC Players Championship golf tournament in Sawgrass, Florida – our first major sports event in what was shaping up to be our most successful year since starting our business 30 years earlier.

 The Players Championship was cancelled.